paulhager/smart-phase/Validation/README.md

 # Validation of SmartPhase on simulated data

 The validation of SmartPhase on simulated data is based on two pipelines.
-The simulation pipeline generates FASTQ files by simulating reads of whole-exome sequencing separately for both haplotypes of the children of the CEU and the YRI trio.
+The simulation pipeline `SimulationPipeline.sh` generates FASTQ files by simulating reads of whole-exome sequencing separately for both haplotypes of the children of the CEU and the YRI trio.
-The validation pipeline maps the generated reads, executes SmartPhase and WhatsHap and evaluates the phasing predictions.
+The validation pipeline `ValidationPipeline.sh` maps the generated reads, executes SmartPhase and WhatsHap and evaluates the phasing predictions.

 Please note, that the simulation pipeline critically depends on the `V6_UTR_Probes_chr1_chr19.txt` file of the SureSelect Human All Exon V6 kit which must be requested from Agilent.
 The resulting files of the simulation pipeline are available at [Google Drive](https://drive.google.com/drive/folders/1PLmow_1GPOi1enHDsOanQ3w2xVmUxlTh?usp=sharing) and can be directly used to run the validation pipeline.